LuckyQXW/adapted-toy-inventory/APIDOC.md

 **Returned Data Format**: JSON

 **Description:** Returns all the toys from the Adapted Toy Inventory database that matches all the filter options.
 The `type`, `search`, `sort` parameters can be passed in any order.
-If none of the toys matches all the given filters, returns an empty list.

 **Example Request:** `inventory-select.php?mode=toys&type=Lights,Sound&search=monkey&sort=0`